Mughal dynasty: History

 The Mughal Lineage; represents all the descendants mentioned in written sources and verbal sources found and researched in the New Era.
 Contains male issues only.

+Many of the Mughals had significant Indian and Persian ancestry through marriage alliances as they were born to Persian princesses.
+Mughals played a great role in the flourishing of Ganga-Jamuni tehzeeb (Indo-Islamic civilization).
+Mughals were also great patrons of art, culture, literature and architecture.
+Mughal painting, architecture, culture, clothing, cuisine and Urdu language; all were flourished during Mughal era.
+Mughals were not only guardians of art and culture but they also took interest in these fields personally.
+Emperor Babur, Aurangzeb and Shah Alam II were great calligraphers, Jahangir was a great painter, Shah Jahan was a great architect while Bahadur Shah II was a great poet of Urdu.

 As the last Mughal Emperor, Bahadur Shah II was tried and convicted by the British East India Company before sentenced to exile in Rangoon, situated in British-controlled Burma (present-day Myanmar).
 The imperial family was hence abolished, and the empire was dissolved on 21 September 1857 after the Indian Rebellion of 1857.
-The UK declared the establishment of the British Colonial rule the following year.
+The UK declared the establishment of the British Raj the following year.